 Woo-hoo!
 The time has finally come for us to embark upon our rocking and rolling trip through the Word of God.
-So far, we have gone over our travel tips, and have gotten our itinerary all worked out.
+So far, we have gone over our travel tips and have gotten our itinerary all worked out.
 Now, here with our bags packed and our tickets in hand, it is time for us to board the Truth Train and depart for the first stop on our journey, the Salvation Station.

 At this point, some of you may be wondering why a stop there is necessary at all.
-For those of you traveling in Group #1—those who may have already experienced salvation, or who may have been involved in the life of a church for many years—you may be thinking that you already have a sufficient grasp on the subject, and that a stop there would be a colossal waste of your time.
-While for those in Group #2—those traveling with us who may have come from unchurched or secular backgrounds, and who may have either made successes of life on their own, or who may have been taught that, in life, there are no absolutes, that truth is a subjective thing, and that morality is something entirely relative to the situation at hand—you may be thinking to yourselves, “I’ve got it made, what do I need salvation from—or for?”
-And, for those traveling in Group #3—those who may be coming from other cultural or religious backgrounds, some which may believe that salvation is something that is only attainable upon death, when your works are measured, and the good ones outweigh the bad ones—you may also be considering a stop at this station to be completely unnecessary.
+For those of you traveling in Group #1—those who may have already experienced salvation, or who may have been involved in the life of a church for many years—you may be thinking that you already have a sufficient grasp on the subject and a stop there would be a colossal waste of your time.
+While for those in Group #2—those traveling with us who may have come from unchurched or secular backgrounds, and who may have either made successes of life on their own or who may have been taught that, in life, there are no absolutes, truth is a subjective thing, and morality is something entirely relative to the situation at hand—you may be thinking to yourselves, “I’ve got it made, what do I need salvation from—or for?”
+And, for those traveling in Group #3—those who may be coming from other cultural or religious backgrounds, which may believe that salvation is something that is only attainable upon death, when your works are measured, and the good ones outweigh the bad ones—you may also be considering a stop at this station to be completely unnecessary.

 However, a stop here could…

-For those in Group #1: Make you aware that your present knowledge of salvation is limited; and, reveal how that knowledge can be greatly expanded, both to your own advantage and to that of the Kingdom of God.
+For those in Group #1: Make you aware that your present knowledge of salvation is limited, and reveal how that knowledge can be greatly expanded, both to your own advantage and to that of the Kingdom of God.

-For those in Group #2: Prove that what you’ve been taught about truth, morality, and the meaning of life is incorrect; and, convince you that you are a sinner; and one who is indeed in need of salvation.
+For those in Group #2: Prove that what you’ve been taught about truth, morality, and the meaning of life is incorrect; and convince you that you are a sinner and one who is indeed in need of salvation.